asleepace/Videofy/README.md

 ## Troubleshooting

+### 1. The iOS project fails when running `npx react-native run-ios` with the following error:

-1. > error Failed to build iOS project.
+> error Failed to build iOS project.
 We ran "xcodebuild" command but it exited with error code 65

 [Check out this S/O post for the issue above](https://stackoverflow.com/a/57286808/4326715)

+### 2. The Android project fails to build when running `npx react-native run-android` with the following error:

-2. > - What went wrong:
+> - What went wrong:
 >   Execution failed for task ':app:mergeDebugNativeLibs'.
 >   A failure occurred while executing com.android.build.gradle.internal.tasks.MergeNativeLibsTask$MergeNativeLibsTaskWorkAction
 >   2 files found with path 'lib/arm64-v8a/libc++\_shared.so' from inputs

 add this in your `node_module/ffmpeg-kit-react-native/android/build.gradle`